 - Nearly any white-flesh fish

 - Rich hard cheeses, like cheddar and gruyere

 Viognier is hardly ever the talk of the town, even though it’s one of the most prototypical of white varietals.

 For those drawn to the naturally lush, light, floral and acidic features so tied to white wines, viognier is heaven in a glass.
-On the nose, you’re hit with perfumed floral aromas that are bouncy and airy.
-These notes are enhanced by viognier’s full-bodied, full-fruit tastes that hit the roof of your mouth and stay there until your next sip.
+The nose hits you with perfumed, bouncy and airy floral aromas.
+Viognier’s full-bodied, full-fruit tastes enhance these notes by hitting the roof of your mouth and staying there until your next sip.

 In many aspects, viogniers are the older, perhaps “nicer” twin sister to the chardonnay.
-Both their origins sweep back to ancient vineyards planted by the Romans across parts of their Eastern and Western Europe empires.
-But, viognier’s lush, low-yield grapes were considered the more rare and prized growth.
+Their origins sweep back to ancient vineyards planted by the Romans across parts of their Eastern and Western European empires.
+But, viognier’s lush, low-yield grapes were the rarer, more prized growth.
 That attitude has carried over into today, as viogniers only have about 30,000 acres of vines worldwide.

 Nowadays, you don’t have to be part of society’s gentry to find and enjoy good bottles of viognier.
-This type of white wine is soft and fruity, less weight on the tongue than other whites but bursting with juicy flavors of violets, pears, mangos, honeysuckle and tangerine.
-With less acidity than a chardonnay, though, you can expect these flavors to succeed with a smooth, clean finish with aftertastes dependent on if the bottle was age-oaked or not.
-Un-oaked viogniers will keep their peach-and-apricot-light finish, while those aged in oak temper fruity acidity to produce a spiced, semi-dry clove and vanilla finish.
+This type of white wine is soft and fruity, with less weight on the tongue than other whites but bursting with juicy flavors of violets, pears, mangos, honeysuckle and tangerine.
+With less acidity than a chardonnay, you can expect these flavors to succeed with a smooth, clean finish with aftertastes dependent on whether the bottle was age-oaked.
+Unoaked viogniers will keep their peach-and-apricot-light finish, while those aged in oak temper fruity acidity to produce a spiced, semi-dry clove and vanilla finish.